-Budget 2018/19, Capital Programme and Medium Term Financial Strategy
+Budget 2019/20, Capital Programme and Medium Term Financial Strategy

-The budget for 2018/19, Capital Programme and Medium Term Financial Strategy were approved by the Police and Crime Commissioner in February and published on the website.
+The budget for 2019/20, Capital Programme and Medium Term Financial Strategy were approved by the Police and Crime Commissioner in February 2019 and published on the website.

-The budget for 2018/19 includes a precept rise of £12 on a Band D property in line with the referendum limit set by Government and taking into account the supportive views of the public consultation and the views of the Police and Crime Panel.
-A fully balanced budget of £315m was set for 2018/19.
-However, the Medium Term Financial Strategy shows that further savings of £16.6m will need to be delivered by 2020/21.
-Plans are already in place to deliver £8.2m of savings to assist with meeting the gap in 2018/19.
-Further decisions are planned at the end of 2018 as the funding position is expected to become clearer.
+The budget for 2019/20 includes a precept rise of £24 on a Band D property in line with the referendum limit set by Government and taking into account the supportive views of the public consultation and the views of the Police and Crime Panel.
+A fully balanced budget of

+£337m was set for 2019/20.
+However, the Medium Term Financial Strategy shows that further savings will be necessary in future years to balance the budget beyond 2019/20

-The capital programme includes £43.0m of planned expenditure.
-Of this amount £28.8m relates to new estate, £11.9m relates to technology and £2.4m relates to replacement vehicles.
-This is funded by £7.8m of in-year capital receipts, £1.2m from capital grant, £5.5m from revenue contributions, £10m from a landlord contribution, and £6.3m from reserves with the remainder to be funded from borrowing.
+The capital programme includes £36.8m of planned expenditure.
+Of this amount £25.7m relates to new estate, £8.8m relates to technology and £2.4m relates to replacement vehicles.
+This is funded by £17.9m of in-year capital receipts, £1.2m from capital grant, £5.7m from revenue contributions, and £4.4m from reserves with the remainder to be funded from borrowing.